Gum Disease Owings Mills, MD

 Is gum disease reversible?

-Can bleeding gums be cured at home?
+Can I cure bleeding gums at home?

-Is periodontal therapy treatment expensive?
+Is periodontal disease treatment expensive?